Z0ck0/Z0ck0/README.md

 👀 Interests: I'm keen on software testing methodologies, test automation, and continuous learning.

-🌱 Learning: I'm currently dedicated to test automation, using Selenium for GUI testing, and focusing on expanding my API testing knowledge with Postman.
+🌱 Learning: I'm dedicated to test automation, using Java with Selenium for GUI testing, and expanding my API testing knowledge with Postman.

 💞️ Collaboration: Open to open-source testing projects.
 Let's work together for high-quality software.